dotdigitize/legion_agi/README.md

 ### How This Code Relates to the Upcoming Features
 Quantum Memory Branch (RAG & Embedding Models):

-The method initialize_quantum_memory hints at a pipeline where retrieval-augmented generation and embedding models would be integrated.
+- **The method initialize_quantum_memory hints at a pipeline where retrieval-augmented generation and embedding models would be integrated.
 Quantum Coherence Mechanisms & Hamiltonian State Evolution:

-The functions has_quantum_coherence and has_hamiltonian_state_evolution represent checks that an agent’s quantum memory can maintain coherence and update states via Hamiltonian dynamics.
+- **The functions has_quantum_coherence and has_hamiltonian_state_evolution represent checks that an agent’s quantum memory can maintain coherence and update states via Hamiltonian dynamics.

 Advanced Neural Timing Mechanisms (Neuronal Phase Precession):

-has_advanced_neural_timing simulates the idea that an agent can manage complex temporal coding similar to biological neural systems.
+- **has_advanced_neural_timing simulates the idea that an agent can manage complex temporal coding similar to biological neural systems.
 Real-Time Agent Synchronization:

-has_real_time_synchronization and the placeholder code in enable_advanced_ai_features illustrate how multiple agents might coordinate in real-time.
+- **has_real_time_synchronization and the placeholder code in enable_advanced_ai_features illustrate how multiple agents might coordinate in real-time.
 Complete Von Neumann Operational Algebra:

-has_von_neumann_operational_algebra indicates advanced decision-making capabilities rooted in quantum theory.
+- **has_von_neumann_operational_algebra indicates advanced decision-making capabilities rooted in quantum theory.
 Testing Framework & Performance Optimization:

-Although not fully illustrated here, you would typically build unit tests around these functions and classes.
+- **Although not fully illustrated here, you would typically build unit tests around these functions and classes.
 Each placeholder feature (e.g., quantum coherence, Hamiltonian evolution) would have dedicated test cases.
 External Integration & Deployment Tools:

-In a real project, you’d add Dockerfiles, Kubernetes manifests, or integration modules to connect with external simulation environments or orchestrators.
+- **External Integration & Deployment Tools:**
+  Building connectors for simulation environments and creating containerization tools (e.g., Docker, Kubernetes).

 ### Applications

 LegionAGI’s flexible framework supports a wide range of applications: